 With the help of Southland colleges and universities, Pando Days takes up the challenge of implementing the County’s plan — catalyzing a range of higher ed courses, labs, or studios over the fall of 2021, each of which zeroes in on a key challenge that public agencies have identified as urgent (see “Pando Days ’21 Challenges” below).

-We support their initiatives with research stipends, networking, consultation, and the opportunity for end-of-project seed funding.
+We support their initiatives with research stipends, networking, brainstorming, consultation, and the opportunity for end-of-project seed funding.
 The resulting projects premiere at the end of this year.

 Pando Days is the largest effort of its kind, harnessing the creative and intellectual energies of higher ed for the common good.
 The program is project-driven, transdisciplinary, and values-focused — toward the value of creating a thriving home.